-UVM's Socially Responsible Investing Advisory Council (SRIAC) advises the Vice President for Finance and makes recommendations on funding for Clean Energy Fund Projects.
+UVM's Socially Responsible Investing Advisory Council (SRIAC) advises the Vice President for Finance and makes recommendations on funding for Sustainable Campus Fund projects.
 SRIAC is led by the Controller.

 Divesting from Fossil Fuels